Yorkshire is full of incredible camping spots, and we’ve rounded up the best and the most unconventional, all in one place.

 Rudding Holiday Park

 Just half a mile from the Pennine Way, Bainbridge Ings is slap bang in the middle of the Yorkshire Dales, which means there’s panoramic countryside as far as the eye can see.
 The site caters to both campers and glampers.
-They have 20 tent pitches on their grassy hillbank if you want to keep it simple, but you can also stay in one of their quirky open-plan timber pods, which come complete with a hob, fridge and private shower.
+They have 30 caravan pitches on their grassy hillbank if you want to keep it simple, but you can also stay in one of their quirky open-plan timber pods, which come complete with a hob, fridge and private shower.
 Want even more luxury?
 Get your very own outdoor hot tub with their VIP glamping pods.
 If you can tear yourself away from the luxurious comfort, the stunning Hardraw Force Waterfall is only a short walk or you can take the 30-minute drive to the Peak District.

 As exclusive as they come, Dragonfly Lodge is a single hand-built glamping cabin that just screams romantic getaway.
-A secluded oasis of countryside, it has everything you could need for a weekend in, from a feather-soft bespoke bed to a fully kitted-out kitchen.
+A secluded oasis of countryside, it has everything you could need for a weekend in, from a feather-soft bespoke bed to a kitchenette.
 Warm your feet by the log burner, cook a fresh pizza in the brick-built pizza oven or watch the wildlife around your private pond, the choice is yours.
 Fancy a drive through Yorkshire?
 The seaside town of Bridlington is just 4.5 miles away or you can cycle to Scarborough for a day on the coast.